radeeyate/PlayLink/README.md

 # PlayLink

 PlayLink is a protocol for the Playdate console that allows you to make arbitrary HTTP(S) requests.
-It uses the Playdate serial interfact to interact with the "server" running on a computer.
+It uses the Playdate serial interface to interact with the "server" running on a computer.

 ## Running the server